aws-quickstart/connect-integration-deloitte-truevoice/README.md

 After successful registration, an AWS Service Catalog Product will be made available to the account from where the Quick Start was launched, providing a template that sets up the following:

-•	An S3 bucket intended for integration with customer-dedicated resources in the TrueVoice AWS account and used as a staging area for audio files sourced from on premises telephony systems or Amazon Connect.
+•	An S3 bucket intended for integration with customer-dedicated resources in the TrueVoice AWS account and used as a staging area for audio files sourced from on-premises telephony systems or Amazon Connect.

 •	A Lambda function tasked with transferring files from the customer’s integration bucket to the TrueVoice AWS account.

-•	The required lambda IAM Execution Role to carry out the transfer from the integration bucket to the customer-dedicated resources in the TrueVoice AWS account.
+•	The required Lambda AWS Identity and Access Management (IAM) Execution Role to carry out the transfer from the integration bucket to the customer-dedicated resources in the TrueVoice AWS account.

-For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide](http://to-be-changed).
+For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/7yBxp).

 To post feedback, submit feature ideas, or report bugs, use the Issues section of this GitHub repo.